GoldenWarriorM/trebufork/README.md

 ### Scrollable home

-- **One scrollable column** instead of separate paged pages and an app drawer: the desktop (icons, widgets, hotseat) and the app list are a single continuously scrolling surface.
+- **One scrollable column** instead of separate paged pages and an app drawer: the desktop (icons and widgets) and the app list are a single continuously scrolling surface.
 - **Alphabet sidebar** on the right edge — jump straight to any letter of the app list.
 Position, size and edge insets are tunable (see below).
 - **Search bar on the home screen** (optional) — search apps right from the desktop, not just from the list.
-- **Hide app names** — icon-only scrollable home for a cleaner look.
 - **Folders as scrolling lists** — folder contents render as a one-column list instead of the classic 2×3 grid (toggle per folder).